 Breathe through your mouth during this time and try to relax while you insert the solution.

 If any solution gets into your throat, don’t panic.
 This is normal.
 You just have to spit it out.

 After doing this with one nostril, tilt your head to the other side and repeat the process with your other nostril.

 That’s it!
 That’s how you use a neti pot to ease sinus congestion.

 How Often Can You Use a Neti Pot?

 ‘How often can I use a neti pot?’ is one of the most common questions I get asked.

-Typically, you only need to use it as needed.
-This might be when your nose is stuffed up or when you have symptoms of sinus problems or allergies.
+You only need to use it as needed.
+This might be when your nose is so stuffed, you can’t breathe freely.

-It is always advisable to discuss the use and frequency with your doctor.
+As always, discuss the use and frequency with your healthcare provider.